LionDev-FiveM/lionRealRepairkit/readme.md

-[lionKeyboardLayout]
+[lionRealRepairkit]

 [Features]
-- /kl Command
+- Realistic
+- 3 notifications(okok, pnotify, esx)
+- Only outsite the car
-- open source
+- Open Source
-- Add/Edit Custom Keys and Text

 [Installation]
-1. Drag & Drop the Script of your server
+1. Drag & Drop the Script to your server
 2. Open your Server.cfg / CFG Editor in TxAdmin
-3. Add "ensure lionKeyboardLayout" in your cfg
+3. Add "ensure lionRealRepairkit" to your cfg
-4. Go to index.html.lua
-5. Here you can Add/Edit custom Keys and Text
-6. In client.lua you can edit the command
+4. edit the config as you want
-7. Enjoy it!
+5. Enjoy it!

 [Support]
 Discord: https://dsc.gg/lion-dev